While The Eastern U.S. Freezes, It's Too Warm In Alaska

 "We're way behind on winter," he said.
 "I don't know.
 I don't know if we've ever seen anything like this.
 I don't think so."

-Forty miles away in the village of Quinhagak, only inches of ice have formed on hunting, trapping, and fishing grounds that lay to the north, across the river.
+Sixty miles away in the village of Quinhagak, only inches of ice have formed on hunting, trapping, and fishing grounds that lay to the north, across the river.
 For Ferdinand Cleveland Jr., that means his family can't drive their snowmobile across the river to set their blackfish trap.

 "They usually pick up their trap two or three times a week," he said, "and it'll feed a couple families per day."